txt/se21/docs/hw2.md

 - Submit the reuse report in the required format just like in HW 1

 ## What to do
 1. We will assign you a package!
-Please go to assigning sheet (announce later) and find your working package.
+Please go to assigning sheet (https://docs.google.com/spreadsheets/d/1PziN1wClYOd9c-3aKzsf5vJxMbvhxzKVWHcwRBfpe3w/edit) and find your working package.

 2. In the Reuse GitHub Repo: https://github.com/bhermann/DoR, find the **issue** corresponds to your working package.